 Intensification of competition with rivals in the Group's business domains could lead to declines in prices of products and services, which could lower the Group’s profitability.

 The Group procures raw materials and parts from outside the Group for the manufacture of products and the fabrication of facilities.
-The prices of raw materials and parts fluctuate based on changes in market conditions, and such fluctuations may affect the Group’s operating results.
+The Group also procures services necessary to conduct operations from outside the Group.
+The prices of raw materials, parts and services fluctuate based on changes in market conditions, and such fluctuations may affect the Group's operating results.

 3. Overseas Business Development

 The Group is striving to expand its business outside Japan.
 In contrast to the Japanese market, doing business in overseas markets involves a number of inherent, unforeseen risks, including the risk of changes to local laws and regulations, the risk of political and economic instability, and the risk of foreign exchange rate fluctuations.
 If such risks materialized, the Group's operating results could be affected.

 The Group continuously endeavors to develop new technology and new products.
 The success of new technology and product development efforts cannot be guaranteed.
 The Group may not be able to offer new technologies and products that meet the needs of its customers or launch new products in a timely fashion.
 The Group may also fail to keep pace with rapid changes in technological innovation and changing customer needs.
 If the Group were to fail to develop competitive new products, this could hamper its future growth and profitability or otherwise affect its operating results.

 The Group recognizes the importance of intellectual property and continually seeks to register its own intellectual property while avoiding infringement of the intellectual property rights of third parties, both in Japan and overseas.
 Given the wide scope of the Group's business, however, there is potential for the Group's intellectual property rights to be infringed and potential for the Group to infringe upon the rights held by third parties.
 Such occurrences may affect the Group's operating results.

 6. Information Systems